darklimeteam/.github/README.md

 Our technology stack includes Java, JavaScript, and TypeScript, with a focus on utilizing Node.js for high-load applications.

-We are passionate about performance optimization, SEO, and MicroFrontends!
+We are passionate about performance optimization, SEO, [MicroFrontends](https://github.com/module-federation/module-federation-examples), and [GraphQL](https://github.com/JsssCode/SmallAwesomeShop)!

 About us: